Beginner’s guide to Red Dots

 Why the heck are these things becoming so popular?
 What’s the big deal that’s making military, law enforcement, competitors and lots of everyday citizens add red dots to their pistols?

 1. EASE – They’re just dang easy to use.
 No more worrying about lining up 3 sights evenly.
 No pulling focus from the target back to the front sight.
-No having to close an eye to see the sights properly.
-The list goes on but at the end of the day, resting a dot on the middle of your target is undeniably easier than focusing on the alignment of 3 sights.
-Particularly if your vision “isn’t what it used to be” or you’re shooting out past 10 yards or so.
+No having to close an eye or twist your head to see the sights properly.
+Resting a dot on the middle of your target is undeniably easier than focusing on the alignment of 3 sights, particularly if your vision “isn’t what it used to be” or you’re shooting out past 10 yards or so.

 2. TARGET/THREAT FOCUS – Red dots are designed to be used while you focus on THE TARGET, not the sights.
-Unlike their iron sight brothers, the red dot not only doesn’t need you to focus on it to shoot, but it works best when you don’t.
-You should look through it and focus on the target.
-This is a much more natural state for many shooters particularly those who are training for self defense.
+You should look through it and focus on the target, letting the red dot be a reference point in the foreground of your vision, not the focus.
 It doesn’t matter how many reps you have down at the local range, if a 250 lb bad guy is barreling down on you, you won’t be focusing on any front sight, you’re focused on the threat.
 Red dots are designed to work with that natural state of things, not against it.

 3. SPEED/ACCURACY – And finally, a bi product of all of this ease of use and proper focus is that, with a small amount of practice a shooter will find they can be much faster & often times more accurate with a red dot.
 For some, the accuracy benefits don’t start to show themselves until the target is a bit further away, but it always shows up eventually, particularly when you’re trying to shoot fast.